leprecon73/my-first-repo/README.md

-# Sean Kross
+# Leprecon73

 ### Geography

-I live in the city of Baltimore, in the state of Maryland, in the United States of America.
+I live on planet, name Earth

 ### Reading

 Three of my favorite books are:

-- *Mindstorms* by Seymour Papert
+- *C Programming language* Kernighan, Ritchie
-- *Welcome to the Monkey House* by Kurt Vonnegut
+- *Kings and Cabbages* O.Henry
-- *Persepolis* by Marjane Satrapi
+- Writtings on the wall

 ### Food

-Last night I dreamt about eating in these restaurants:
+I am on diete:

-1. Linger in Denver.
+1. Cherry.
-2. Azura in Jerusalem.
+2. Aplles.
-3. Gemma in New York City.
+3.

 ### Contact

-The best way to get in touch with me is [on Twitter](https://twitter.com/seankross).
+The best way to get in touch with me is write a comment here.